-Australian air tanker feared crashed while fighting bushfires
+Canadian air tanker fighting Australia bushfires crashes, killing three

-MELBOURNE/SYDNEY (Reuters) - Helicopters were searching on Thursday for a C-130 Hercules air tanker feared to have crashed while fighting bushfires in Australia’s alpine region, authorities said, as soaring temperatures and strong winds fanned blazes across the country’s east.
+MELBOURNE/SYDNEY (Reuters) - A Canadian-owned C-130 Hercules air tanker crashed while fighting bushfires in Australia’s alpine region on Thursday, killing all three of its crew, authorities said.

+All three victims were American residents, Australian authorities said, adding that they did not immediately know why the plane crashed while carrying a load of fire retardant.

+“Tragically, there appears to be no survivors as a result of the crash down in the Snowy Monaro area,” said Shane Fitzsimmons, the Rural Fire Services Commissioner for New South Wales state.

+Coulson said the plane was on a firebombing mission and was carrying a load of retardant.
+The company said it will send a team to the crash site to assist in the emergency operations.

+“The accident is reported to be extensive and we are deeply saddened to confirm there were three fatalities,” the company said in a brief emailed statement.

-Hundreds of wildfires in Australia have killed 29 people since September, as well as an estimated 1 billion animals, while incinerating 2,500 homes and a total area of bushland one-third the size of Germany.
+The deaths take the toll from hundreds of wildfires in Australia to 32 since September.
+An estimated 1 billion animals have also perished, while the fires have incinerated 2,500 homes and a total area of bushland one-third the size of Germany.

-The New South Wales (NSW) rural fire service said it was investigating an incident involving the tanker flying in the state’s Snowy Monaro region, south of the capital Canberra.
+Authorities had previously said the tanker was flying in the Snowy Monaro region, south of the capital Canberra.

-“Local ground crews indicate the aircraft may have crashed,” it said in a statement.
-“A number of helicopters are in the area carrying out a search.”

-It was not immediately clear how many were on board the Lockheed-built four-engine turboprop, which can typically accommodate between two and six.

 Flight tracking website Flightradar24 showed the flight path for an air tanker used in waterbombing operations suddenly stopping in Peak View, south of Canberra.